lopesdanielle/lopesdanielle/README.md

 # 👋 Hi, I’m Danielle Nogueira Lopes

-Forest Conservation and Management 🌳 | Environmental Scientist
+Forest Conservation and Management 🌳 | Satellite Data Analysis Engineer

 ## 🌍 About Me

-Geospatial environmental scientist with strong expertise in satellite-based remote sensing applications for forest conservation and management.
+I have strong expertise in satellite-based remote sensing applications for forest conservation and management.
 Background in environmental science and forest engineering.

 ## 🚀 Interests